-At the Board meeting held on March 22, 2023, the Independent Directors met with their independent counsel in an executive session in order to consider the continuation of the Advisory Agreements for the Funds (as defined below) for an additional one-year term.
-In considering whether to approve the Advisory Agreements, the Independent Directors reviewed a meeting book and other materials from both their counsel and the Adviser which included, among other things: (i) the memorandum prepared by independent counsel outlining the duties and responsibilities of the Directors in considering the approval of the Advisory Agreements (the "Memo"); (ii) the Advisory Agreements; (iii) the Management Agreements; (iv) independent counsel's 15(c) information request letter to the Adviser on behalf of the Board of each of Grosvenor Master, Grosvenor TI 1 and Grosvenor TI 2 (collectively, the "Grosvenor Funds") and, separately, Hedge Fund Guided Portfolio Solution ("HFGPS" and, together with the Grosvenor Funds, the "Funds") and the Adviser's memorandum containing its responses to independent counsel's 15(c) information request letter and supplemental materials thereto; (v) performance information on, and expense ratios of, comparable registered investment companies; (vi) information relating to the pro-forma profitability of the Funds to the Adviser; and (vii) information regarding the organizational depth of Grosvenor.
-The description of the Boards' considerations are presented in a single document for convenience, The Boards considered the relevant agreements for the Grosvenor Funds and HFGPS separately based on the separate information provided in respect of each of them.
+At the Board meeting held on March 21, 2024, the Independent Directors met with their independent counsel in an executive session to consider the continuation of investment advisory agreements (the "Advisory Agreements") between Grosvenor Capital Management, L.P. (the "Adviser") and each of Hedge Fund Guided Portfolio Solution ("HFGPS") and Grosvenor Registered Multi-Strategy Master Fund, LLC, ("Grosvenor Master") and investment management agreements (the "Management Agreements") between the Adviser and each of Grosvenor Registered Multi-Strategy Fund (TI 1), LLC, Grosvenor Registered Multi Strategy Fund (TI 2), LLC (collectively, with Grosvenor Master the "Grosvenor Funds", and the Grosvenor Funds with HFGPS, the "Funds") for an additional one-year term.
+In considering whether to approve the Advisory Agreements, the Independent Directors reviewed a meeting book and other materials from both their counsel and the Adviser which included, among other things: (i) the memorandum prepared by independent counsel outlining the duties and responsibilities of the Directors in considering the approval of the Advisory Agreements (the "Memo"); (ii) the Advisory Agreements; (iii) the Management Agreements; (iv) independent counsel's 15(c) information request letter to the Adviser on behalf of the Board of each of the Grosvenor Funds and, separately, HFGPS and the Adviser's memorandum containing its responses to independent counsel's 15(c) information request letter and supplemental materials thereto; (v) performance information on, and expense ratios of, comparable registered investment companies; (vi) information relating to the pro-forma profitability of the Funds to the Adviser; and (vii) information regarding the organizational depth of Grosvenor.
+The description of the Boards' considerations is presented in a single document for convenience.
+The Boards considered the relevant agreements for the Grosvenor Funds and HFGPS separately based on the separate information provided in respect of each of them.

-The Independent Directors discussed with their independent counsel the legal standards regarding the approval of the Advisory Agreements under the 1940 Act, including recent judicial decisions, and reviewed the information included in the materials relevant to their approval of the Advisory Agreements.
+The Independent Directors discussed with their independent counsel the legal standards regarding the approval of the Advisory Agreements and the Management Agreements under the 1940 Act, including recent judicial decisions and regulatory actions, and reviewed the information included in the materials relevant to their approval of the Advisory Agreements and the Management Agreements.
 The Independent Directors also noted that they receive information regarding the Funds and their expenses and performance, as well as other relevant information, periodically throughout the year, which assists in a comprehensive consideration of information about the Funds and Adviser.
 After discussing a range of issues, the Independent Directors considered, in particular, the following factors:

 The nature, extent and quality of services provided by the Adviser.
 The Independent Directors reviewed the services that the Adviser has provided to the Funds.
-They considered the size and experience of the Adviser's staff, its depth of expertise and the quality of services that the Adviser had delivered.
+They considered the size and experience of the Adviser's staff, its depth of expertise and the quality of services that the Adviser delivered.
 The Independent Directors took into account detailed discussions they had with officers and other personnel of the Adviser regarding the management of investments in accordance with the stated investment objective and policies of Grosvenor Master and HFGPS and the types of transactions entered into on their behalf.
 During these discussions throughout the year, the Independent Directors had asked detailed questions of, and received answers from, the officers and other personnel of the Adviser regarding the implementation of each fund's investment strategy, its efficacy and risks.